 - Keeping your hands warm can often be very challenging for the winter photographer.
 Mittens are the warmest but render your fingers useless for pressing camera buttons.
 On a very cold outing I wear well-built ski mittens or gloves and keep a light-weight pair of polyester liner gloves handy for the times I need full dexterity.
 My secret weapon for warm hands is to carry a pair of thin plastic or latex surgical gloves.
 The “vapor barrier principle” keeps your hands warm by limiting the amount of water vapor evaporated from your skin.
 Wear them under your mittens or gloves and you’ll be pleasantly surprised by the warmth of this combination

 - Feet: I own two pairs of snow boots.
-Traditional 10″ mukluks: rubber bottoms, leather uppers, and removable felt liners; and Columbia brand insulated, boots.
+Traditional 10″ mukluks: rubber bottoms, leather uppers, and removable felt liners; and 8 inch high insulated, boots.
 If you are going to be out for any significant length of of time, city boots or sneakers, or any uninsulated footwear may spell trouble.
-Frostbite can cause permanent injury
+Frostbite can cause permanent injury.

 - About wind-chill.
 Don’t let a scary-sounding wind chill forecast keep you from going out a to shoot.
-Wind-chill is a scale that rates the cooling effect of wind on bare skin
+Wind-chill is a scale developed by the US Army research lab that rates the cooling effect of wind on bare skin.

 - Frostbite is real.
 If you are hiking and shooting with other folks, check their faces and ears now and then.
 White spots indicate frozen skin or “frost nip.”
 Warm with a hand with warm fingers.